Hiwi (volunteer): By the Allies

 Soviet authorities referred to the Hiwis as "former Russians" regardless of the circumstances of their joining or their fate at the hands of the NKVD secret police.
 After the war, thousands attempted to return to their homes in the USSR.
 Hundreds were captured and prosecuted, charged with treason and therefore guilty of enlistment from the start of judicial proceedings.
-Most were sentenced to the Gulags, and released under the Khrushchev amnesty of 1955.
+Most were sentenced to the Gulag labor camps, and released under the Khrushchev amnesty of 1955.